 USP = Unique selling proposition

-Your unique selling proposition (USP) is a feature or characteristic of your products or company that distinguish it from others of a similar nature and make it more appealing to consumers.
+Your unique selling proposition (USP) is a feature or characteristic of your products or company that distinguishes it from others of a similar nature and makes it more appealing to consumers.

 UTM = Urchin Tracking Monitor